 I used extra virgin olive oil as the fat in this recipe, but you can substitute melted coconut oil or any other oil relatively neutral oil of your choosing.

 I opted to sweeten this banana bread with raw honey, but maple syrup works equally well.
 Date paste is another refined sugar free alternative sweetener which you could use instead of honey in this recipe.

-This paleo banana bread is so easy to prepare.
 Start by mashing up a few ripe bananas (the riper the banana, the sweeter the end result will be) in a large mixing bowl.
 You can use a potato masher to mash the bananas (or alternatively a fork works too).
 Mash the bananas until they get a bit liquidy and are relatively smooth.

 Next you’ll add the rest of the wet ingredients to the mixing bowl, as well as the spices.
 Give it a good whisking at this point before adding the dry ingredients and whisking once more.